Geometric criteria for overtwistedness: Applications

-This result could be contrasted with \cite{Co}.
-Notice the homotopy class of a compatible almost complex structure structure distinguishes the symplectizations of two different overtwisted contact structures on $S^3$.
-In particular they are not symplectomorphic.
-Hence Theorem \ref{cor: OT stab} shows that the contactizations of two non--isomorphic exact symplectic structures can be contactomorphic.
+Notice that the homotopy class of a compatible almost complex structure structure distinguishes the symplectizations of two different overtwisted contact structures on $S^3$, and thus the symplectizations are not symplectomorphic.
+Hence Theorem \ref{cor: OT stab} shows that the contactizations of two non--isomorphic complete symplectizations can be contactomorphic.